awbennett/LexSemTm/README.md

-This repository provides for accessing the LexSemTM dataset, and running experiments using HCA-WSI and HDP-WSI.
+This repository provides Python 2.7 interfaces for accessing the LexSemTM dataset, and running experiments using HCA-WSI and HDP-WSI.
 If you make use this code or the LexSemTM dataset in your work, please cite: